callumsteele4/hacker-games/README.md

 Family quiz - Gamified memory training with focus on family members;

 ## Future development
-- Adding family tree representation;
+- Adding family tree representation
-- Improving quiz adaptive algorithm;???
+- Improving quiz adaptive algorithm
-- Adding a trigger mechanism so it must not rely in action initiated by the user;
+- Adding a trigger mechanism so it must not rely on action initiated by the user

 ## Front End Stack